 Cornmeal adds a nice textural feature to the pie filling.
 While it doesn’t make the filling grainy or lumpy, cornmeal helps give the top of the pie a beautiful golden brown color.
 You can’t tell there’s cornmeal in the filling, nor can you taste it.
 Cornmeal is a terrific thickening agent, even in the small amount included in this recipe.

-How to make Lemon Chess Pie
+Overview: How to make this Lemon Chess Pie recipe

 - Place a baking stone, pizza stone or rimmed baking sheet in the oven and preheat.